genzyy/weaver.nvim/README.md

 - `:CloseWeaver g`: Close global weaver.

 - `:ToggleWeaver`: A toggle command to open/close weaver.
 Pass `g` as argument to toggle global weaver.

+- `:DestroyWeaver`: Destroy *weaver* that is currently attached to active buffer, or pass `g` to destroy global weaver.

 ## ToDo